aggelos-r/Fishing-Logbook/README.md

 ## License

 This project is open-source and free to use.
-Attribution is appreciated but not required.
+Attribution is appreciated.